go-rel/rel/README.md

 ### Create

 There's three alternatives on how you can insert records to a database depending on your needs.
-The esiest way is by using struct directly like in most other Golang orm.
+The easiest way is by using struct directly like in most other Golang orm.

 ```golang
 user := User{Name: "Alice", Age: 18}